Are you wondering if you need contents insurance? Perhaps your policy is up for renewal, and the cost seems like an unnecessary expense.

 Three things to do before you buy

-3 Read your policy carefully – to make sure that all the information you’ve given is accurate and the policy is right for you.
+3. Read your policy carefully to ensure that all the information you’ve given is accurate and the policy is right for you.
 Otherwise, you may have a claim refused.

-If you’re looking to buy or rent a property in Wimbledon Village, please give us a call.
+If you’re looking to buy or rent a property in Wimbledon Village, please get in touch.
 We can show you the properties we currently have available and talk you through any aspects of the moving process which you’re unsure about.